Ciaran Hope

-Ciaran Hope (born 4 August 1974) is an Irish composer of orchestral, choral, and film music.
+Ciaran Hope (born 4 August 1974) is an Irish composer of orchestral, choral, and film music, who has also held a range of business roles.
 He is the composer of Hollywood film soundtracks such as Screw Cupid, Truth About Kerry as well as the contemplative soundtrack for The Letters, based on the life of Mother Teresa of Calcutta.
 He has also worked extensively in contemporary music since graduating from Trinity College Dublin.
 He has written a violin concerto for Cora Venus Lunny, a clarinet quartet for the Czech Clarinet Quartet, and his vocal works have been performed internationally by choirs such as Pfizerphonics and Ireland's 2016 choir of the year, Voci Nuove.

-Life and career
+Early life and education

-Growing up in the Meath village of Dunboyne, Hope was involved with music from early childhood: his mother Kitty played the violin and viola as well as teaching in the DIT College of Music (Chatham Row) and his sister Grainne is a professional cellist.
+Born in Dublin and growing up in the County Meath village of Dunboyne, Hope was involved with music from early childhood: his mother Kitty played the violin and viola as well as teaching in the DIT College of Music (Chatham Row) and his sister Grainne is a professional cellist.
 He studied music from a young age and developed a keen interest in clarinet and composition during his teenage years.
 He attended school at Castleknock College before completing B.A. and B.A.I. degrees in Mathematics and Engineering at Trinity College Dublin.
 Hope continued his composition studies under the supervision of Ladislav Kubik at the Czech American Summer Music Institute in the Prague Conservatory throughout his college years.
 He later received a master's degree in Engineering and Music from Trinity College Dublin in 1998.
 After winning the IMRO Prize for composition at the RTÉ Musician of the Future competition for his solo clarinet piece Diptych, he moved to Los Angeles to attend the UCLA Film Scoring Program on a Fulbright Scholarship.
-In 1999, he worked as part of the orchestrating team on the score of the Hollywood feature film The Insider, which was nominated for a Golden Globe Award.